google/applied-machine-learning-intensive/v2/03_regression/07_neural_networks/slides.md

 ![center](res/sigmoid.png)

 <!--
-The sigmoid function is a far more popular activation function, as it addressed the issues we just discussed with the step-function.
+The sigmoid function is a far more popular activation function, as it addresses the issues we just discussed with the step-function.
 Again, we will talk more about this when we get to classification.

 Image Details:
 * [sigmoid.png](http://www.gogole.com): Unlicensed